jason-benz/OST_SE-Project/README.md

 # MediaHub
 A social media platform with a focus on the media interests of users.

-This repository contains the code, the documentation and the presentation of the software engineering project (SE Project) at OST - Eastern Switzerland University of Applied Sciences.
+This repository contains the [code](./MediaHub), the [documentation](./SEProj_MediaHub_Documentation.pdf) and the [finale presentation](./SEProj_MediaHub_Presentation.pdf) of the software engineering project (SE Project) at OST - Eastern Switzerland University of Applied Sciences.

 ## Contribution information
 - Contributors: